SwedbankPay/developer.swedbankpay.com/checkout/index.md

   of the checkout experience, integrating seamlessly into the merchant website through highly customizable and flexible components.
   Visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop)
-  and try out Swedbank Pay Checkout for yourself!
+  and try Swedbank Pay Checkout for yourself!
 menu_order: 100
 card_list:
 - title: Checkout v2